 For nine months of his tour in Germany, Pvt.
 Presley drove his Scout Platoon leader Sgt.
 Ira Jones in an M38A1 Jeep named HQ 31, and Jones later wrote a book called Soldier Boy Elvis.
-This photo reportedly shows Elvis with Ira Jones' son.
+This photo (courtesy Elvis Australia) reportedly shows Elvis with Ira Jones' son.

 By 1958, Willys had produced over 100,000 M38A1s for the U.S. military, so they were pretty common on bases worldwide.
 But the Jeep seen here comes with lots of instructions, probably in recognition of the constant rotation of draftees.

 During his 18 months in Germany, the Army kept the press away from Elvis most of the time.
-(These two rarely-seen photos are courtesy of Elvis Australia.)
 But Presley apparently impressed his superiors, and was promoted to Private First Class in November 1958, and to Specialist Fourth Class in June 1959.

 In fact however, Elvis also took the opportunity of the posting in Germany, to pick up a white BMW 507 (60K JPEG) which he reportedly later gave to Ursula Andress, his co-star in Fun in Acapulco.